Shivamds15/Php-pracminiproj/TaskManagementAPI-laravel/README.md

 ## Overview

-This Laravel-based CRUD API application allows you to manage tasks with basic operations: listing, viewing, creating, updating, and deleting tasks.
+This Laravel-based CRUD API application (Task Management) allows you to manage tasks with basic operations: listing, viewing, creating, updating, and deleting tasks.
 It includes filtering capabilities for querying tasks based on specific criteria.

 ## Setup Instructions